moorepants/dissertation/davisbicycle.rst

 the magnetic field.
 The hub motor also negatively affected the sensor readings and these may have been too great to tune out.
-I also realized that going with a proprietary generic estimator is a bad idea, especially when one has a good models of the dynamics of the rigid body that the sensor is attached to.
+I also realized that going with a proprietary generic estimator is a bad idea, especially when one has a good model of the dynamics of the rigid body that the sensor is attached to.
 In our case if the Kalman filter was programmable, we could tailor it with the bicycle model to improve the orientation estimation significantly.
 Also if the VN-100 could accept input signals, the filter could be tuned well too.
 After countless